 Lastly, make sure that "Show color key" is ticked so that the reader can identify each color code.
 The following screenshot shows the changes we made:

 If you're working with surveys and have two opposed extremes like "Disagree" and "Agree", we recommend the following: Tone down the Neutrals and the Don’t

-In this last step, you can select a preset layout and enable social sharing functions to spread your work.
-Click on " Publish" and you'll be directed to the "Publish & Embed" page.
+In this last step, we can select a preset layout and enable social sharing functions to spread your work.

 The best way to use a Datawrapper chart is by embedding it directly on your website.
 To do that, click the big blue button that says " Embed chart on website".
 Then, copy & paste the embed code snippet into your website or CMS.
 You can also download your chart as a PNG or PDF by upgrading to a paid Single or Team account.
 Click here for more information on the different pricing plans of Datawrapper.